kkga/vim-envy/README.md

+# Envy

+<small>Work in progress: some colors and highlights might change, although not significantly.</small>

-A work-in-progress, almost no-color light colorscheme for Vim with comfortable contrast.
+Light color scheme for Vim with comfortable contrast.
 Intended for both day and night usage with moderate screen brightness.

 A "fake-busy" screenshot gives an idea of some highlights in action.